icdocsoc/docsoc-guide-linux/6-text-editors.md

 ## Atom

 This is a piece of software made by GitHub, advertised as being a "hackable text editor for the 21st century".
-There are many plugins which you can install to speed up your workflow, and editing multiple files is a little easier.
+There are many plugins which you can install to speed up your workflow, and editing multiple files is a lot easier.
 Atom is incredibly customisable; you can control keyboard shortcuts, themes, plugins and even create a script to run when the app starts up.
 Version control with git is built in.

 Customisable? | Version control integration | Learning Curve
 --- | --- | ---